Using Systemd

 mkdir -p /var/lib/bifrost-data

-After you download the latest node execution binary and move it to the directory you created earlier, you must set permissions to your account.
+After you download the latest node execution binary and move it to the directory you created earlier, you must set permissions of the binary and ownership of the directory.
+You can check the latest releases by going to our GitHub repository under the releases page.

 # step 1.
 Download the latest bifrost-node binary & bifrost-testnet.json